keithmcnulty/r_and_py_models/README.md

 For these methods to work, you will need to point to a Python executable in a Conda environment or Virtualenv that contains all the Python packages you need.
-You can do this by usng a `.Rprofile` file in your project directory.
+You can do this by using a `.Rprofile` file in your project directory.
 See the contents of the `.Rprofile` file in this project to see how I have done this.